A. The parable of the ten virgins.

 i.
 “When the bridegroom came, the bride-maids, who were attending the bride, went forth to meet the bridegroom, with lamps lighted, to conduct him and his companions into the house, and to her who was to be the bride.”
 (Poole)

 ii.
-Some wonder why Jesus described ten virgins and not some other number.
-It is claimed that Talmudic authorities said that there were usually ten lamps in a bridal procession.
+Some ask why Jesus described ten virgins and not another number.
+Reportedly, Talmudic authorities said there were usually ten lamps in a bridal procession.
 It was a common size of a wedding party.

 c.
 Went to meet the bridegroom: In this parable, the first two stages have already taken place.
 Now the wedding party (the ten virgins) waits for the coming of the bridegroom for the bride.